 If the market falls, this is going to sound crazy, but that’s exactly what you want!
 That’s the most exciting time for an investor.
 When the rest of the world is in panic mode, you should be smiling.
 Here are some recent events in history that presented themselves as great buying opportunities:

-• Bear market of 2022 – Caused by multiple events including high inflation, Covid-19, and the Russia/Ukraine conflict.
+- Bear market of 2022 – Caused by multiple events including high inflation, Covid-19, and the Russia/Ukraine conflict.
 High interest rates were the primary driver.
 The market went down 19% in 2022 but went up 24% in 2023.
-If you bought some On Sale stocks in 2022, your returns in 2023 could have been higher than the S&P 500.
+If you bought some On Sale stocks in 2022, your returns in 2023 could have been much higher than the S&P 500.

-• Covid dip of 2020 – Caused by the first variant.
+- Covid dip of 2020 – Caused by the first variant.
 The market went down 30% in February and March of 2020 but quickly went to all-time highs a few months later.
-If you bought some On Sale stocks in February and March of 2020, your returns in 2009 could have been higher than the S&P 500.
+If you bought some On Sale stocks in February and March of 2020, your returns in 2009 could have been much higher than the S&P 500.

-• The Great Recession of 2008 – Caused by the housing market crash.
+- The Great Recession of 2008 – Caused by the housing market crash.
 The market went down 38% in 2008 but went up 24% in 2009.
-If you bought some On Sale stocks in 2008, your returns in 2009 could have been higher than the S&P 500.
+If you bought some On Sale stocks in 2008, your returns in 2009 could have been much higher than the S&P 500.